tsedio/tsed-monorepo-utils/readme.md

 - Publishing packages on NPM, Github packages or any NPM private registries.
 - Publishing Docker Image on Docker HUB.
 - Deploy Docker Image on heroku.
+- Apply Tags and create release note on Github (with semantic-release)
 - Publish documentation on Github Pages.
 - Update projects example from external repository.